janakerman/janakerman/src/pages/cloudformation-dynamodb-data-ingest/index.md

 As you can see above, the Lambda function is passed the S3 bucket's ARN as an environment variable.
 The stack's output is the ARN of the Lambda function, which we'll be utilising in our next stack.

 It's worth noting that the `LambdaExecutionRole` is overly permissive and was set up for demo purposes.
-Also, I've inlined a rather large block of Javascript code for ease too, but this could get unwieldy.
+Also, I've inlined a rather large block of JavaScript code for ease too, but this could get unwieldy.

 If you want to follow along, now would be the time to check out the git repo and create the stack (in the project root).